Article Table Of Contents

 We then gave each city a Singles Score.

 The higher the score, the better the city is for singles to find one another.
 We also limited our results to cities with populations over 10,000 people.
-For Texas, that meant a total of 217 cities.
+For texas, that meant a total of 219 cities.
+You can download the data here.

-Read on to see why College Station is the talk of the town while Seagoville is probably a bit on the boring side.
+Read on to see why Addison is the talk of the town while Lockhart is probably a bit on the boring side.

-There You Have It – The Best Cities for Singles in Texas for 2019
+There You Have It - The Best Cities for Singles in texas for 2020

 For more Texas reading, check out: